 Of course, when communicating with a variety of individuals, every now and then things will get chaotic to the degree that can only be rectified via honest face-to-face conversation.
 Yet, when it comes to the small everyday communication challenges, they can be efficiently resolved by using a simple centralized internal communication platform.
 Here is why you should consider using one:

-- A simple, centralized internal communication tool, such as internal company blog, let you keep all digital interaction between your teammates organized, categorized and easy searchable under one roof.
+- A simple, centralized internal communication tool, such as an internal company blog, let you keep all digital interaction between your teammates organized, categorized, and easily searchable under one roof.

 - A modern, simple-to-use inter-communication app such as Slack or BlogIn should be easy to handle for all employees.
 BlogIn, a simple internal blog tool, is more suitable for long-form content, while Slack shines best as a chat app for teams.
 You can even integrate BlogIn and Slack to enable optimal information flow between the two platforms and get the best internal communication experience for your team.

 - Desktop and email notifications keep all employees informed and up-to-date with new and relevant content posted on the platform, making it easy for them to stay in the loop and consume the information at their own pace.

 - You can even motivate employees to boost their potential by assigning different roles within the app (like Editor or Writer).
 Then try giving them a bit more unusual tasks, such as writing a short manual, work-related news, meeting minutes, or a review.

 - Being able to easily respond, comment, or reply to other teammates' writings boosts collaboration and engagement within the team.